Connect with us

 In any case, get ready to advocate for yourself.

-Jered learned about medical billing by the Bill of the Month series and reading “Never Pay the First Bill,” a book by Marshall Allen, a former ProPublica reporter.
+Jered learned about medical billing by following the Bill of the Month series and reading “Never Pay the First Bill,” a book by Marshall Allen, a former ProPublica reporter.

 Request itemized bills and make sure the codes match the services you received, Jered said.
 Note any prices that seem outrageous.
 If you have concerns, arrange an in-person meeting with an official in the provider’s finance department.
 If that’s not possible, a phone call is better than email.
 Make sure to document all conversations, so you have a record.